Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

 All strengths are packaged in bottles and unit-dose blister packages (10 strips of 10 tablets) as described below.

-Female patients of childbearing age should be told about the consequences of exposure to Tekturna HCT during pregnancy.
+Inform female patients of childbearing age about the consequences of exposure to Tekturna HCT during pregnancy.
 Discuss treatment options with women planning to become pregnant.
-Patients should be asked to report pregnancies to their physicians as soon as possible.
+Advise patients to report pregnancies to their physicians as soon as possible.

-A patient receiving Tekturna HCT should be cautioned that lightheadedness can occur, especially during the first days of therapy, and that it should be reported to the prescribing physician.
-The patients should be told that if syncope occurs, Tekturna HCT should be discontinued until the physician has been consulted.
+Inform patients that lightheadedness can occur, especially during the first days of Tekturna HCT therapy, and that it should be reported to the prescribing physician.
+Advise patients that if syncope occurs, Tekturna HCT should be discontinued until the physician has been consulted.

 Anaphylactic Reactions and Angioedema

-Patients should be advised and told to report immediately any signs or symptoms suggesting a severe allergic reaction (difficulty breathing or swallowing, tightness of the chest, hives, general rash, swelling, itching, dizziness, vomiting, or abdominal pain) or angioedema (swelling of face, extremities, eyes, lips, tongue, difficulty in swallowing or breathing) and to take no more drug until they have consulted with the prescribing physician.
+Advise patients to immediately report any signs or symptoms suggesting a severe allergic reaction (difficulty breathing or swallowing, tightness of the chest, hives, general rash, swelling, itching, dizziness, vomiting, or abdominal pain) or angioedema (swelling of face, extremities, eyes, lips, tongue, difficulty in swallowing or breathing) and to take no more drug until they have consulted with the prescribing physician.
 Angioedema, including laryngeal edema, may occur at any time during treatment with Tekturna HCT.

-A patient receiving Tekturna HCT should be told not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.
+Advise patients receiving Tekturna HCT not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician.

 Relationship to Meals